frequency-chain/docs/pages/Basics/Handles.md

 * Verification: Verify that a User Handle is valid and follows the Handle guidelines and check for homoglyphs (characters that look very much alike and may be easily confused such as an uppercase O and the number 0).

 ## Suffix Generation
 The suffix generation algorithm takes a seed and generates a sequence of suffixes.
 The sequence is generated lazily, meaning the algorithm generates a new suffix only when the previous suffix has been used.
 This will prevent the generation of a large number of suffixes that may not be used.
-[An Example of Fisher Yates, and Lazy Sequence Shuffling](https://github.com/Liberty30/magic-rs)
+[An Example of Fisher Yates, and Lazy Sequence Shuffling](https://github.com/Liberty30/magic-rs) Additionally the governance window is minimum size, (10k).
+This will prevent the generation of a large number of suffixes that may not be used, while keeping the performance in acceptable limits.